josherrickson/stata2/stata_markdown/06-mixed-models.md

 because it contains a mixture of *fixed effects* and *random effects*.

 - Fixed effects: These are the predictors that are present in regular linear regression.
-We will obtain coefficients for these predictors and be able to test and interepret them.
+We will obtain coefficients for these predictors and be able to test and interpret them.
 Technically, an OLS linear model is a mixed model with only fixed effects.^[Though why called it mixed at that point?]
 - Random effects: These are the "grouping" variables, and must be categorical (Stata will force every variable to be prefaced by `i.`).
 These are essentially just predictors as well, however, we do not obtain coefficients to test or interpret.
-We do get a measure of the variability across groups, and a test of whether the random effect is benefitting the model.
+We do get a measure of the variability across groups, and a test of whether the random effect is benefiting the model.

 Let's fit a model using the `mixed` command.
 It works similar to `regress` with a slight tweak.
 We'll try and predict log of wages^[Typically, salary information is very right-skewed, and a log transformation produces normality.] using work experience and race.
 This data